croservices/cro/docs/reference/cro-webapp-template.md

 ## Template language

-The template language is designed to feel natural to Perl 6 developers, taking syntactic and semantic inspiration from Perl 6.
+The template language is designed to feel natural to Raku developers, taking syntactic and semantic inspiration from Raku.

-### Generalities
+## Generalities

 A template starts out in content mode, meaning that a template file consisting of plain HTML: